Edhir Neechal (1968 film): Production

 Edhir Neechal was a play written by K. Balachander, inspired by Sombhu Mitra's play Kanchanranga.
 Nagesh, who acted in Balachander's play, returned to the film adaptation, which was written and directed by Balachander, and produced by Kalakendra Movies.
 R. Muthuraman played the Malayali cook Nair, reprising the role originally played by Raman.
-Balachander considered Sowcar Janaki's role to be "a total contrast to the parts she was doing then, where she was always in tears."
+Balachander considered Sowcar Janaki's role to be "a total contrast" to the melancholic roles she was then known for.
 Cinematography was handled by N. Balakrishnan, editing by N. R. Kittu and art direction by Ramaswamy.

 Soundtrack

 The music was composed by V. Kumar, with lyrics by Vaali.
+The song "Ennamma Ponnamma" was composed by M.S.
+Viswanathan.
 The song "Aduthathu Ambujatha Parthela" is set in the Carnatic raga known as Mohanam, and attained popularity.
 Although P. B. Sreenivas' cinematic career was declining in the late 1960s, B. Kolappan of The Hindu described "Thamarai Kannangal" as "one of his finer numbers during this period."